makefool163/SocketForwardSerial/README.md

   **3. Speical**

-  This program used eventlet and pyserial lib package to do some green threads, so you must install evenlet by "pip install eventlet pyserial" or "conda install eventle pyserial".
+  This program used eventlet and pyserial lib package to do some green threads, so you must install evenlet by "pip install eventlet pyserial" or "conda install eventlet pyserial".
   I used eventlet lib package for long ago, it's very smart and lightweight.